agrinshpon/Pulumi-Start-Tutorial/README.md

 ### What will we do in this tutorial?

-In this tutorial we will start off by installing Pulumi.
-Then we will create a new user in our AWS account and give that user access to the S3 and KMS services.
+We will start off by creating a new user in our AWS account and give that user access to the S3 and KMS services.
 We will use Pulumi to create an S3 bucket and a KMS key to encrypt that bucket.
 This will get you started with Pulumi in a hands-on way and in later tutorials we can deep dive into more advanced topics.

 ### Creating an AWS user